-Gas hydrates are an ice-like crystalline mineral normally formed from methane and water.
-When Low molecular weight gases solidify at low temperature and moderate pressure conditions, gas hydrates are formed.
+Gas hydrates are ice-like crystalline minerals normally formed from methane and water.
+When Low molecular weight gases solidify at low temperatures and moderate pressure conditions, gas hydrates are formed.
 In marine sediments and permafrost, gas hydrates can occur naturally.
-It is believed that gas hydrates are present in other planets, too.
+It is believed that gas hydrates are present on other planets, too.

 As exploration and development activities have moved into deeper water, gas hydrates are an increasingly important concern.
 This presentation gives an overview of gas hydrates including what they are, why there is so much interest in them, and ends with what areas are of interest to MMS, both in the short term and long term.